Global network's nuclear sensors in Russia went offline after mystery blast

 “We’re awaiting further reports on when the stations and/or the communication system will be restored to full functionality.”

-It is not clear what caused the outage or whether the stations might have been tampered with by Russia, analysts said.
+It is not clear what caused the outage or whether the stations were tampered with by Russia.

+Zerbo also tweeted a simulation of the explosion’s possible plume, showing it reaching Dubna and Kirov on Aug.
+10 and Aug.
+11, two and three days after the explosion.

+The spokeswoman said later that two more stations, Bilibino and Zalesovo, stopped transmitting data on Aug.
+13. Bilibino is in far eastern Siberia, outside the map of the simulated plume that Zerbo tweeted.
+But that simulation also showed the plume reaching Zalesovo on Aug.
+13.

 “About 48 hours after the incident in Russia on Aug.
-8 these stations stopped transmitting data.
-I find that to be a curious coincidence,” Daryl Kimball, executive director of the Arms Control Association, a Washington-based think tank.
+8, these stations (Dubna and Kirov) stopped transmitting data.
+I find that to be a curious coincidence,” said Daryl Kimball, executive director of the Arms Control Association, a Washington-based think tank.

 He and other analysts said any Russian tampering with IMS stations would be a serious matter but it was also likely to be futile as other IMS or national stations could also pick up telltale particles.